Schlumberger/UOM/README.md

 # UOM
-Unit of Measurements conversation factors tool
+Unit of Measure conversion tool

-The tool conversion factors and unit spelling is based on the Energistics UOM 1.0: http://www.energistics.org/news/energistics-publishes-unit-of-measure-standard-v1-0 extended with few extra unit aliases and "unitless" special unit that cannot be converted.
+The conversion factors and unit symbols are based on the Energistics UOM 1.0: http://www.energistics.org/news/energistics-publishes-unit-of-measure-standard-v1-0 extended with few extra unit aliases and "unitless" special unit that cannot be converted.